PM Shehbaz announces Rs4bn for mapping damage, reconstruction of GB after floods

 The Ministry of Climate Change informed the meeting about progress on the ongoing installation of an early warning system for glacial lake outburst floods (Glofs), with the premier ordering its completion in two months.

-Five tent villages were established for rescue operations, and 10 helicopters, along with 2 C-130 aircraft, were deployed to transport stranded tourists and individuals to safe locations.
+Five tent villages were established for rescue operations, and 10 helicopters, along with two C-130 aircraft, were deployed to transport stranded tourists and individuals to safe locations.

 Additionally, PM Shehbaz instructed Water Minister Mian Muhammad Mueen Wattoo to remain in GB to complete consultations and planning for a better water management system.